Robust adaptive variable selection in ultra-high dimensional linear regression models: Computational algorithm

-The performance of Algorithm 2 depends on the choice of initial values $\tilde{\boldsymbol{\beta}}$ and $(\widehat{\boldsymbol{\beta}}^0, \widehat{\sigma}^0)$, as well as on the regularization parameter $\lambda$.
-We can apply any robust standard regression method, such as RLARS, or DPD-LASSO to get the required initial values of the parameters.
-Note that $\tilde{\boldsymbol{\beta}}$ and $\widehat{\boldsymbol{\beta}}^0$ can be chosen differently.
-For the selection of (best) $\lambda$, we propose to use the high-dimensional Bayesian Information Criterion (HBIC), which has demonstrably better performance compared to the standard BIC under non-polynomial dimensionality (Kim et al., 2012, \cite{kim}; Wang et al., 2013, \cite{wang}; Fan and Tang, 2013).
+For the selection of the (best) $\lambda$, we propose to use the high-dimensional Bayesian Information Criterion (HBIC), which has demonstrably better performance compared to the standard BIC under non-polynomial dimensionality (Kim et al. \cite{kim}; Wang et al. \cite{wang}; Fan and Tang \cite{FanTang}).
 The HBIC is defined as

 and we select the optimal $\lambda$ minimizing the HBIC values over a pre-determined set (via grid search).